-The recommended trailer for use with this equipment for in plant and yard towing by a vehicle is Lincoln's K768-2.
-Consult applicable federal, state, and local laws regarding specific requirements for use on public highways.
+The recommended trailer for use with this equipment for road, in-plant and yard towing by a vehicle(1) is Lincoln's K957-1.
 If the user adapts a non-Lincoln trailer, he must assume responsibility that the method of attachment and usage does not result in a safety hazard nor damage the welding equipment.
 Some of the factors to be considered are as follows: